BenRR/Car-P1/writeup.md

 - more tuning can be done with blur and canny transformation

+- linear regression does not deal with curve

 ### 3. Suggest possible improvements to your pipeline

 - auto select region of interest from the first frame of video